Ghurtchu/scURLa/README.md

-# Scalevolvable
+# scURLa
-Scalevolvable is a cURL-like HTTP Client backed by "sttp".
+scURLa is a cURL-like HTTP Client backed by "sttp".

 Basic setup:

 1) Clone the repository.
-2) cd into ~/Scalevolvable.
+2) cd into ~/scURLa.
 3) run `sbt` in order to start sbt server.
 4) (Optional) run `test` to make sure that all unit tests pass.
 5) stay in the running `sbt` mode in order to make requests.